emmajanedrews/base-template/_posts/2017-12-14-can-you-help-manna-food-bank-make-a-difference.md

 {% include youtube.html %}

-*Manna Food Bank is a great addition to our community.
-Let’s take a look inside at what they do.*
+<p align="center"> *Manna Food Bank is a great addition to our community.
+Let’s take a look inside at what they do.*</p>

 *Want to sell your home?**&nbsp;[Get a FREE home value report](http://www.propertyhomevalue.com/)***